A Guide to Temporary Versus Permanent Accounts | Definition, Differences, and Examples

 For instance, a company can use a quarterly temporary account for dividend payments.
 Once the company pays dividends at the end of the quarter, the temporary account's balance is drawn down to zero, and the account is closed.

-Permanent accounts monitor long-term transactions for projects that serve investment or revenue goals.
+Permanent accounts in accounting monitor long-term transactions for projects that serve investment or revenue goals.
 These accounts are central to recording business health, and companies carry their balances into subsequent accounting periods.

 For instance, a company's loans payable is a permanent account.
 At the end of an accounting period, the company deducts it to reflect loan payments made and carries the remaining balance forward into the next period.

-Here are four important differences between permanent and temporary accounts:
+Here are four important differences between permanent vs. temporary accounts:

 1. Balance treatment

-Balance treatment offers the most apparent difference between permanent and temporary accounts.
+Balance treatment offers the most apparent difference between permanent vs. temporary accounts.
 Companies draw down temporary account balances to zero and do not carry them to the next accounting period.

 In contrast, permanent account balances are deducted with transaction amounts and carried forward.
 In essence, a temporary account lasts for a defined period, while a permanent account lasts for as long as the business is operational.